kshootmania/ksm-chart-format/kson_format.md

     legacy: LegacyBGInfo?  // (OPTIONAL SUPPORT)
 }
 ```
-- Note: The file format of `bg.filename` is not speficied.
+- Note: The file format of `bg.filename` is not specified.
 If the format of the file specified in `bg.filename` is supported by the kson client, `bg.filename` is used; otherwise, it falls back to other built-in background graphics (which MAY be specified in `legacy`).
 - Note: `bg.offset` is used only if supported by the BG file format and its player, the kson client.

 ### `bg.legacy` (OPTIONAL SUPPORT)